 Consult the Four-Year Guarantee Requirements for information on eligibility.
 The concept of "adequate progress" as it is used here only refers to maintaining eligibility for the four-year guarantee; it is not a requirement for the major.

-Recommended four-year plans of study appear on the Four-Year Plans tab.
-To maintain adequate progress in Germanic or Russian studies, students should meet the following requirements:
+Recommended four-year plans of study appear on the Plans of Study tab.
+To maintain adequate progress in Germanic or Russian, East European and Eurasian studies, students should meet the following requirements:

 • Begin to study the language in the freshman year, or have received AP credit.